ialbert/plac/doc/plac_adv.rst

 module, but the situation may change in the future (it would be nice if plac_ could reuse doctests directives like ELLIPSIS).

-It is straighforward to integrate your ``.placet`` tests with standard testing tools.
+It is straightforward to integrate your ``.placet`` tests with standard testing tools.
 For instance, you can integrate your doctests with ``nose`` or ``py.test`` as follow::